The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Key Area 2.5.1 – Raising the profile of reading with families

-Family engagement, encouraging reading at home, helping parents to see the value of reading for pleasure, offering access to books at home.
+Family engagement, encouraging reading at home, helping parents / carers to understand the value and enjoyment that comes from offering access to books at home.

-Providing access to books to take home / encouraging families to join their local library for access to books, other reading materials, eBooks and audiobooks
+Providing access to reading materials to take home / encouraging families to join their local library for access to books, other reading materials, eBooks and audiobooks

 Engaging with families about the school’s reading projects and incorporating fun reading activities into home learning as appropriate

-Primary only – making the most of the P1 Bookbug Family Bag and Read Write Count with the First Minister initiatives by sharing resources and encouraging the use of the bags at home
+Primary only – encourage use of the P1 Bookbug Family Bag and Read Write Count with the First Minister bags and resources at home

-Schools should offer further opportunities to promote reading for pleasure to families in one of the below ways, or in another way that suits their setting:
+Schools should offer further opportunities to promote reading for pleasure to families in one of the below ways, or in another way that suits their setting, learners and families:

-Holding special events, eg. an evening reading by the campfire
+Holding special events, e.g. reading picnics, book café, evening reading by the campfire

 Primary only – Inviting families into school for P1 Bookbug Family Bag and Read Write Count gifting events

-Schools should encourage learners’ families to take part in reading for pleasure activities to build their confidence and skills in one of the below ways, or in another way that suits their setting:
+Schools should actively encourage learners’ families to take part in reading for pleasure activities to build their confidence and skills in one of the below ways, or in another way that suits their setting, learners and families:

 Holding book clubs for families in school / online